-The history of tanduri chicken dates back to the time of the Mughals.
-It is a delicately flavoured dish, but you must not over-cook the chicken.
-Plan ahead; this one takes time.
+The history of tanduri chicken dates to the time of the Mughals.

-The recipe is the classic North Indian dish, and has its heritage in Persia.
-It is not hot, but has a gentle and subtle spice background.
+The recipe is a classic North Indian dish, with a heritage from Persia.
+It is not hot. but has a gentle and subtle spice background.
 Part of the flavour comes from the slightly charred outside of the chicken.
-It is a simple, yet beautiful tasting dish.
+Although simple it is a beautiful tasting dish.

 Ensure you remove the skin to prepare the dish, whatever chicken you use.

-My grandmother’s notes always spelt this as “tanduri chicken”, a habit I have not been able to lose.
+My grandmother’s notes always referred to this as “tanduri chicken”, a habit I have not been able to lose.

 - ½ cup coriander leaves

 - Make some parallel deep cuts into the chicken thigh fillets on both sides and rub with salt and lemon juice.
 Place into a bowl.